 The three lines of defence model is the framework within which the internal audit sits.
 The first line is the business: the investment activities, the client-facing teams, the operations that execute the firm's daily work.
 The second line is supervision: the compliance function and the risk management function, which monitor whether the first line is operating within regulatory and internal boundaries.
 The third line is the internal audit, which examines whether the second line is doing its job.

 This structure has a consequence that is often underappreciated.
 The internal auditor examines the compliance function.
 It examines whether the compliance officer is monitoring what they are supposed to monitor, whether the firm's procedures reflect its actual activities, and whether the oversight mechanisms described at licensing are the ones genuinely operating.
 The internal auditor and the compliance officer are not doing the same work from different angles.
-They are doing fundamentally different work, and the regulation is explicit that neither can do the other's job.

-Article 24 of the MiFID II Delegated Regulation (EU 2017/565), transposed into Cyprus law through Law 165(I)/2021, requires the internal audit function to be separate and independent from all other functions of the firm.
-It cannot be combined with the compliance function.
-It cannot be combined with risk management.
+Commission Delegated Regulation (EU) 2017/565, which is directly applicable in Cyprus as an EU regulation, requires the internal audit function to be separate and independent from all other functions of the firm.
+It cannot be combined with the compliance function or risk management.
 An individual cannot simultaneously hold the position of compliance officer and internal auditor.
-The independence requirement is not administrative.
-It reflects the fact that the entire value of the internal audit depends on its ability to examine the second line without being part of it.
+The independence is structural, the entire value of the function depends on its ability to examine the second line without being part of it.
+The risk-based audit plan is approved by the board and updated as the firm's activities and risk profile change.
+The reporting line runs to the board, not through the compliance officer, not through the CEO.

 A CySEC inspection and an internal audit ask the same questions